-GATE exam pattern 2026 will be released by IIT Guwahati, the institute conducting it.
-If you are planning to take the Graduate Aptitude Test in Engineering (GATE), it is vital that you keep in mind the new paper pattern so you can have a plan for how to prepare and achieve better scores.
-This article details the full GATE exam pattern covering marking scheme, total marks, subject-wise weightage, and qualifying marks for 2026.
+GATE Exam Pattern 2026 has been released by IIT Guwahati, conducting authority.
+Candidates who are planning to appear in Graduate Aptitude Test in Engineering (GATE Exam 2026), it is vital that you are aware of GATE Exam pattern 2026 so that you can have a plan for how to prepare and achieve better scores.
+This article provides full details on GATE Exam Pattern 2026, covering marking scheme, total marks, subject-wise weightage, and passing marks for 2026.

-The GATE (Graduate Aptitude Test in Engineering) is a national-level examination for ME/ M.Tech/ Ph.D. admissions and recruitment in top PSUs (ONGC, IOCL, BHEL, etc.).
-GATE is administered by IISc Bangalore and 7 IITs (Bombay, Delhi, Kanpur, Kharagpur, Madras, Roorkee, and Bhubaneswar) and tests the understanding of candidate’s understanding of concepts and their analytical abilities.
+GATE (Graduate Aptitude Test in Engineering) is a national-level examination for ME/ M.Tech/PhD admissions and recruitment in top PSUs (ONGC, IOCL, BHEL, etc.).
+GATE is administered by IISc Bangalore and 7 IITs (Bombay, Delhi, Kanpur, Kharagpur, Madras, Roorkee, and Bhubaneswar) and tests understanding of candidate’s understanding of concepts and their analytical abilities.

 GATE Exam Pattern 2026

-To prepare in a streamlined and organized way, candidates should review the GATE Exam Pattern 2026.
+To prepare in a streamlined and organised way, candidates should review GATE Exam Pattern 2026.
 We have provided a full exam pattern on this page.

 Particulars | Details |